 Regardless of where the inspiration originates, all platforms have some common characteristics.
 They are based on an integrated stack of hardware and software, tuned to run specific workloads, and outfitted with orchestration tools to automatically react to changes in those workloads.

-The idea is to break down as many silos in the data center as possible, virtualising system components and mashing them up in interesting ways to increase the efficiency of the underlying servers, storage, and networks.
+The idea is to break down as many silos in the data center as possible, virtualizing system components and mashing them up in interesting ways to increase the efficiency of the underlying servers, storage, and networks.

-The Next Platform will step behind the headlines and provide analysis to help readers understand what technologies are used to solve particular problems, how they are integrated with other systems and applications, why organisations choose particular technologies to solve their problems, and why they do not pick something else.
+The Next Platform will step behind the headlines and provide analysis to help readers understand what technologies are used to solve particular problems, how they are integrated with other systems and applications, why organizations choose particular technologies to solve their problems, and why they do not pick something else.

 The new publication will cover the key elements of the modern system, from processors, main memory, storage, and networking up through operating systems, middleware, and other key systems software such as databases and data stores, systems management tools, and cluster and cloud controllers.

-It will look at the myriad clustering technologies available today to bring compute to bear, from hyperconverged systems for virtualised enterprise workloads, to shared memory NUMA machines, all the way up to massively parallel supercomputing systems.
+It will look at the myriad clustering technologies available today to bring compute to bear, from hyperconverged systems for virtualized enterprise workloads, to shared memory NUMA machines, all the way up to massively parallel supercomputing systems.

 The technologies created to solve one set of problems can often be used to solve another set, and The Next Platform will examine how this is actually happening in the data centers of the world.
 If a technology can be used to rejig a system to have more throughput, deliver lower latency, or to be easier to manage or program, then The Next Platform will drill down into it.